NavjotSahi/NavjotSahi/README.md

 # 👋 Hi there, I'm Navjot Sahi!

-🎓 Pre-final Year Student @ UPES Dehradun
+🎓 Final Year Student @ UPES Dehradun
-☁️ Majoring in Cloud Computing and Virtualization Technologies
+☁️ Majoring in Artificial Intelligence and Machine Learning
 🚀 Passionate about AI, Machine Learning, and Network Security
 📚 Currently diving deep into anomaly detection and compiler design
 🌱 Always learning, building, and exploring new tech